ansible/awx/docs/auth/session.md

 parse that header to obtain information about the session, such as session cookie name (`session_id`), session cookie value, expiration date, duration, etc.

-The duration of the cookie is configurable by Tower Configuration setting `SESSION_COOKIE_AGE` under category `authentication`.
+The duration of the cookie is configurable by Tower Configuration setting `AUTH_TOKEN_EXPIRATION` under category `authentication`.
 It is an integer denoting the number of seconds the session cookie should live.
 The default session cookie age is 2 weeks.